What is Django? What are its advantages? Link to What is Django? What are its advantages?

 Common signals:

-: Triggered before/after a model instance is deleted.
+pre_save/post_save: Triggered before/after a model instance is saved.pre_delete/post_delete: Triggered before/after a model instance is deleted.

 Example:

-from django.db.models.signals import post_save
+1234567from django.db.models.signals import post_save

 from django.dispatch import receiver